The most widespread of nuclear medical diagnostics

-The procedure involves giving the patient a radiopharmaceutical molecule marked with a gamma-emitting radioisotope.
+The procedure involves giving the patient a radiopharmaceutical molecule marked with a gamma-emitting radiosotope.
 Once the molecule fixed on the target organ or tissue, the highly penetrative emitted gamma rays easily escape from the body and leave their mark on the detection panels.
 The molecule which is followed around the body is carefully chosen with respect to the body part under examination.
 A very small quantity of radioactive isotope is all that is needed, as the detection systems are sensitive enough to register the decay of individual atoms.

 Furthermore, scintigraphies taken at different angles is obtained by rotating the camera.
 Then, by combining these planar images, it is possible to reconstruct, thanks to computer science, tomographies, 3-dimensional spatial images.
 This technique based on gamma-cameras scintigraphies is called Single-photon emission computed tomography (SPECT).
-The basic iinformation is typically presented as cross-sectional slices through the patient.
+The basic information is typically presented as cross-sectional slices through the patient.

-As its name suggests, a 'gamma camera' detects scintillations produced by gamma rays emitted by a radioactive marker.
+As its name suggests, ‘gamma camera‘ detects scintillations produced by gamma rays emitted by a radioactive marker.
 The impact of these gamma rays on a sodium iodide crystal generates scintillations that are detected by photomultipliers.
 Once a large number of these scintillations have been observed, the radioactive emitters of these gamma rays can be located.

 Scintillators and photomultipliers for the detection of gamma are now increasingly replaced by silicon detectors, less bulky, more efficient, more accurate.
 The resolution of the images is improved, while the exposures for an examination are divided by 2 or sometimes by 5.